 To make a late cancellation (within 24 hours of your appointment time), please call Reception at 416-736-2100 x 55134.

-Although you can receive helpful support from any of our Writing Instructors, we recommend that you find an instructor with expertise in the subject area within which you’re working.
+We recommend that you find an instructor with expertise in the subject area within which you’re working.

 In the online booking system, you can use the “Limit to” dialogue box to view only the instructors who have expertise in a specific area of study.
 In addition, each instructor’s personal bio will help guide your decision.
 You can read an instructor’s bio when you click on an instructor’s available appointment slot.